 According to Microsoft, this 'solve for one, extend to many' concept is one of the core principles of inclusive design, as designing for people with disabilities presents unique constraints that tend to create solutions that many others can benefit from.

-Episode 1 of Ava will be released October 16, 2021.
+Episode 1 of Ava was released October 16, 2021.
 You can purchase your copy of Ava today!

 ● 1 Facilitator Login (for setup and player management)